stefanMinch3v/AspAngularTemplate/README.md

 # AspAngularTemplate

-### The template is provided without any front-end addons and emphasis mainly on showing the connection between Web APIs and Angular using Jwt authorization!
+### The template is provided without any front-end addons and emphasise mainly on showing the connection between Web APIs and Angular using Jwt authorization!

 ## The application consists of:
 *   RESTful API Backend using ASP.NET Core 2.1 MVC Web API.